 “A disquieting loneliness came into my life, but it induced no hunger for friends of longer acquaintance: they seemed now like a salt-free, sugarless diet.”

 “Gatsby turned out all right at the end; it is what preyed on Gatsby, what foul dust floated in the wake of his dreams that temporarily closed out my interest in the abortive sorrows and short-winded elations of men.”

 “...what is romance, but a mutual pact of delusion?
 When the pact ends, there's nothing left.”

 “I know nothing - nothing in the world - of the hearts of men.
 I only know that I am alone - horribly alone.”

-(These novels are some of the 'hero novels' for The Ninety Day Novel course.
+(These novels are some of the 'hero novels' for our online creative writing courses.
 The hero novels are chosen for their virtues as novels which teach story structure from the inside out.
 We ask writers to choose one for their writing journey, to keep faith with during the ninety days of writing and read nightly even just for a few minutes.
 On the first reading, you'll absorb the structure which we teach in the lessons, on further readings you'll notice techniques in the prose.
 Keeping faith with one novel mirrors the daily hour's writing of keeping faith with your own, and helps you keep your writing nice and steadily paced.
 While we ask you to remain faithful to your hero novel during the ninety day's of writing, we do permit afternoon liaisons with other books!
 Choose the novel which best suits what you love to read and want to write.
 At your first one-to-one chat with me, when we make a custom writing plan for your novel, we discuss which book might be best.)

 Disclosure: Content may contain affiliate links to WriterShop and other companies.
 If you buy something through one of those links you won’t pay more, but we may get a commission.
 The Novelry is independently owned and opinions expressed are our own.